chiahsien/CHTCollectionViewWaterfallLayout/README.md

 ===============================

 iOS 6 introduced a new feature called [UICollectionView]. **CHTCollectionViewWaterfallLayout** is a subclass of [UICollectionViewLayout].
 This layout is inspired by [Pinterest].
-It also is compatible with [PSTUICollectionView].
+It also is compatible with [PSTCollectionView].

 Screen Shots
 ------------